-(5) Testing Requirements.
+(5) Testing Requirements

 - (a) Tier I Entry Level.
 Candidates completing an entry level preparation program shall be required to take the GACE content assessment in Educational Leadership.
-A passing score on the stateapproved content assessment is not required for program completion; however, candidates shall attempt the assessment prior to program completion, and a passing score is required for state entry level certification in Educational Leadership. - (b) Tier II Advanced Level Preparation.
-Candidates completing a Tier II program shall be required to take the GACE performance-based assessment for Educational Leadership Tier II.
-A passing score on the state-approved performance-based assessment is not required for program completion; however, candidates shall attempt the assessment prior to program completion, and a passing score is required for Tier II certification in Educational Leadership. - (c) Candidates who enroll in a GaPSC-approved Tier I Educational Leadership program must pass the Georgia Ethics for Educational Leadership Assessment prior to beginning program coursework.
-Any candidate enrolling in a Tier II program who did not pass the Ethics Assessment prior to enrolling in a Tier I program must pass the assessment prior to beginning Tier II program coursework.

-(6) Conversion of Previously Issued Leadership Certificates to "PL" and/or Tier II Certificates.

-- (a) Educators who hold "L" certificates may convert to "PL" certificates by completing a GaPSCapproved certification-only Tier II program in Educational Leadership or a Tier II degree program if the educator holds only Level 5 certification.
+A passing score on the state-approved content assessment is not required for program completion; however, candidates shall attempt the assessment prior to program completion, and a passing score is required for state entry level certification in Educational Leadership. - (b) Tier II Advanced Level Preparation.
+Candidates completing a Tier II program shall be required to take the Georgia Performance Assessment for Educational Leadership (PASL).
+A passing score on the state-approved performance assessment is not required for program completion; however, candidates shall attempt the assessment prior to program completion, and a passing score is required for Tier II certification in Educational Leadership. - (c) The GaPSC Ethics Assessment shall be completed for diagnostic purposes at program entry for Tier I candidates and passed as a certification requirement near completion of the Tier I program.
+Any candidate in a Tier II program who did not complete the Ethics Assessment in a Tier I program shall do so in a Tier II program, both for diagnostic and certification purposes. - (6) Conversion of Previously Issued Leadership Certificates to "PL" and/or Tier II Certificates. - (a) Educators who hold "L" certificates may convert to "PL" certificates by completing a GaPSC-approved certification-only Tier II program in Educational Leadership or a Tier II degree program if the educator holds only Level 5 certification.
 Such a program shall be performance-based and shall include extensive residency experiences meeting the requirements described in this rule.
-Educators who hold "FLD704 Educational Leadership (P-12)" certificates are exempted from meeting requirements to hold any position requiring Educational Leadership certification. - (b) Educators holding a PL certificate (FLD706 Building Level or FLD707 System Level; FLD706 and FLD707 were combined and became FLD710 after July 1, 2015) are eligible to hold any position requiring leadership certification.
-Holders of PL - Building Level or PL - System level shall not be required to meet any additional requirements for leadership certification.

-(7) Continuous Improvement as Part of the Program Approval Process.

-(a) As part of the continuous improvement cycle required by GaPSC Program Approval Standards (2023), EPPs are advised to engage partner school districts in regularly reviewing program effectiveness.
+Educators who hold "FLD704 Educational Leadership (P-12)" certificates are grandfathered in terms of meeting requirements to hold any position requiring educational leadership certification. - (b) Educators holding a PL certificate (FLD706 Building Level or FLD707 System Level; FLD706 and FLD707 were combined and became FLD710 after July 1, 2015) are grandfathered and therefore are eligible to hold any position requiring leadership certification.
+Holders of PL Building Level or PL System level shall not be required to meet any additional requirements for leadership certification. - (7) Continuous Improvement as Part of the Program Approval Process - (a) As part of the continuous improvement cycle required by GaPSC Program Approval Standards (2016), EPPs are advised to engage partner school districts in regularly reviewing program effectiveness.
 In addition, as a formative measure, EPPs are advised to engage in a mid-cycle review using peers and partners as reviewers; such reviews will have no regulatory consequences.
-Mid-cycle formative reviews will use a valid and reliable process such as Quality Measures.

-Authority: O.C.G.A. § 20-2-200.
+Mid-cycle formative reviews will use a valid and reliable process such as Quality Measures. - (8) Implementation.
+This rule is accompanied by implementation guidelines, Guidelines for EPPs: Georgia Performance-Based Educational Leadership Programs, which provide a timeline for phasing in new standards and elements, as well as other rule revisions, and guidance regarding expectations, program curricula, residency requirements and sample candidate performances, coaching and mentoring responsibilities, guidance on establishing partnership agreements, and other pertinent information. - (9) Educational Leadership programs shall meet the requirements appropriate for educational leaders as specified in GaPSC Rule 505-3-.01, REQUIREMENTS AND STANDARDS FOR APPROVING EDUCATOR PREPARATION PROVIDERS AND EDUCATOR PROGRAMS.